 – Award Recognizes Celeste Hanson-Weller as a Health Care Professional Making a Difference –

-AURORA, Colo. – June.
+DENVER, CO. – June.
 30, 2020 – American Sentinel University and Colorado Hospital Association named Celeste Hanson-Weller, Emergency Department Manager, with Centura Health Mercy Regional Medical Center, as a Colorado Health Care Star Award winner.
 This award recognizes Hanson-Weller as an exceptional health care professional.

 Colorado Health Care Stars is a statewide health care professional award recognition program sponsored by American Sentinel University and Colorado Hospital Association.
 The program was launched in February 2015 to acknowledge industry professionals in Colorado who exceed expectations in the delivery of health care.

 As a staff Nurse, Department Team Leader, and now as Nurse Manager, Hanson-Weller has transformed the Mercy Emergency Department to one of the highest functioning emergency departments in the health system.
 She helped build the SANE program, has worked with the community to find solutions to resolve the increase of marijuana use and, is currently the department lead in the CHA ALTO program.
 She has also taken the lead to help develop a program to care for and ensure the safety of our psychiatric patient population.

 “Celeste has the respect and admiration of every ED staff member as well as other managers, directors, and senior administrators at Mercy,” said Paul Gibson, Director of Emergency Services at Mercy Regional Medical Center.
 “Celeste leads from the floor, always with the patient’s best interest at the core of her being.
 She will continue to work diligently to ensure the department, and Mercy, grow and adapt to the ever-changing healthcare environment, well into the future.”